4. Using GitHub

 In summary, this means that, any modification or fixes of the tRIBS source code should take place in your own fork of the main tRIBS repository.
 A fork is a mirror of the repository and is hosted on your personal GitHub account.
 Any updates, modifications, or fixes to the tRIBS source code can be implemented on this fork.
 These updates then can be merged to the tRIBS main repository through implementing a pull request on the GitHub website.

 Note, if you do not already have a GitHub account you will need to create one, likewise you may need to install Git on your computer.
-Here are links for creating a GitHub account and installing Git, or alternatively you can use a GitHub graphical user interface here.
-If you use Git through the command line you will need to configure your account for write access using an SSH key with relevant documentation provided here.
+You can create a GitHub account or follow the guide for installing Git.
+Alternatively, you can use a graphical user interface such as the GitHub Desktop application.
+If you use Git through the command line, you will need to configure write access using an SSH key, with instructions available in the GitHub SSH documentation.

 4.1.
 Forking tRIBS